techx/authello/README.md

 5. This service redirects the user back to `https://RETURN_URL?time=(current time)&user=(user's kerberos)&token=(TOKEN)`
 6. The host application verifies the token is valid by performing the same calculation as this service, as well as checks to see if the time variable presented is within 5 seconds of the current time.
 7. The host application has received a valid authentication and logs the user in.

+### Design Goals

+There are three major design goals as we build this service (in order of priority):

+1. Developer Easy of Use
+2. Simple Flow
+3. Basic Security

+**Developer Easy of Use** essentially means that the overhead for integrating this service into a new or existing application should be very low.
+There should be no need for extra dependencies or any assumptions made about the host application's design.
+In addition, This design goal is the most important out of the three.

+**Simple Flow** means that a user being authenticated by this service should have no questions as to what they should do while being authenticate.
+One design decision made from this goal was that users are only asked for their certificates, not for their username and password or for kerberos tickets.

+**Basic Security** means this service should not allow adversaries to forge the identity of someone else when authenticating through this service. *This service does not aim to provide bulletproof security from an adversary once a user has been authenticated.
+It is up to the receiving application to properly handle someone's authentication.*

+### NOT Design Goals

+This project does not aim to provide a completely secure way to provide authentication to web applications.
+Most importantly, use of this service shows implicit trust in the operators of this website.
+It is possible for the owner of this website to authenticate as any user to the connected web applications, though we pledge not to do so.
+Furthermore, if this website's internal database were to be hacked, the hackers would be able to authenticate as well.

+Since the purpose of this tool is to make it easy for new developers to introduce basic authentication via certificates, these are trust considerations that we are okay with. *Once a web application has moved beyond proof-of-concept, the owners of that web application should work to directly accept certificates themselves, for better security.*